-Actor.
-Born Donald Frank Cheadle, Jr. on November 29, 1964 in Kansas City, Missouri, as the middle child in a family of three children.
-Cheadle was turned on to acting at an early age; while attending elementary school in Denver, Colorado, he played Templeton the Rat in a stage adaptation of E.B.
+Actor Donald Frank Cheadle Jr. was born on November 29, 1964, in Kansas City, Missouri, as the middle child in a family of three children.
+Cheadle was involved in acting at an early age.
+While attending elementary school in Denver, Colorado, he played Templeton the Rat in a stage adaptation of E.B.
 White's Charlotte's Web.
 "I remember carrying my script around and studying it like I do now," he told the Los Angeles Times.
 "I don't know why but I was serious about acting even then."

 Cheadle entered the California Institute for the Arts (CalArts) in Valencia, California, in 1982.
-At CalArts, Cheadle received a rigorous education in classic theatre, and by the time he graduated he quickly found work in television.
-He appeared in episodes of shows such as Fame, L.A.
-Law, and Hill Street Blues, while also taking the time to do stage performances.
+At CalArts, Cheadle received a rigorous education in classic theater, and by the time he graduated he quickly found work in television.
+He appeared in small parts on shows such as Fame (1982-87), L.A.
+Law (1986-94) and Hill Street Blues (1981-97), while also taking the time to do stage performances.

-In 2005, Cheadle was nominated for the Academy Award for Best Actor for his portrayal of Paul Rusesabagina in the film Hotel Rwanda (2004), a film about the Rwandan genocide of 1994.
-He also starred in, and co-produced the movie Crash (2005), which won the 2005 Academy Award for Best Picture, and earned Cheadle a BAFTA and Screen Actors Guild Award nominations for Best Supporting Actor.
+In 2005, Cheadle was nominated for the Academy Award for Best Actor for his portrayal of Paul Rusesabagina in Hotel Rwanda (2004), a film about the Rwandan genocide of 1994.
+He also starred in and co-produced the movie Crash (2004), which won the 2005 Academy Award for Best Picture.
+His performance drew BAFTA and Screen Actors Guild Award nominations for Best Supporting Actor.

 Cheadle currently resides in Santa Monica, California, with actress Bridgid Coulter and their two daughters.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!